Ria424/developers-animatesdk-docs/Document_object/Document6061.md

 #### Description

-Method; returns the Tagged Swatch with the given index.
+Method; Returns the Tagged Swatch with the given index.

 #### Example